RDF-Molecules/FuhSen-reactive/README.md

 stored in conf/application.conf.
 The key must be provided before starting MINTE.

 #### IDE support
-The quick and easy way to start compiling, running and coding FuhSen is to use "activator ui".
+The quick and easy way to start compiling, running and coding MINTE is to use "activator ui".
 However, you can also set up your favorits Java IDE (Eclipse or IntellJ Idea). https://www.playframework.com/documentation/2.4.x/IDE

 ### Install and Build